Which trends offer opportunities or pose threats on the European processed fruit and vegetables market?

 Packaging is becoming more sustainable

 - Recyclable – can be reprocessed into products, materials or substances whether for the original or other purposes.
-Paper packaging (such as paper bags, corrugated cardboard) is the most recycled packaging material in Europe.
-Other recyclable packaging materials include glass or aluminium.
+Examples include paper, glass and aluminium.

 - Reusable – can be used again.
 The most commonly reusable type of packaging in the consumer market is the glass bottle.
 For export, some types of plastic packaging can also be reused, for example plastic barrels.